pradeepkumargit/angular8-webpack-bundle-analyzer/README.md

     "e2e": "ng e2e",
     "analyze":"webpack-bundle-analyzer dist/angular8-webpack-bundle-analyzer/stats-es2015.json"
   }
-4.npm run analyze
+4. npm run analyze
-5.This command will open a new browser window at port(http://127.0.0.1:8888/), and then you see your application budle utilization.
+5. This command will open a new browser window at port(http://127.0.0.1:8888/), and then you see your application budle utilization.

 It will create an interactive treemap visualization of the contents of all your bundles.